ungacy/YCXMLDictionary/README.md

 ## License

-UTXMLDictionary is available under the MIT license.
+YCXMLDictionary is available under the MIT license.
 See the LICENSE file for more info.